 The pairworks at the beginning of the book focus on individual sounds, usually through minimal pairs.
 The minimal pairs are contextualized as names on maps, sentence pairs, picture descriptions or games.
 The pairworks later in the book focus on word stress, tonic stress and phrasal homophones.

-PronPack is a set of four resource books to help teachers focus on English pronunciation in class.
-Each of the four bookstakes a slightly different approach to pronunciation teaching.
+PronPack 1-4 is a set of award-winning resource books to help teachers focus on English pronunciation in class, part of an ongoing series by Mark Hancock.